DevOpsPlayground/Docker-Podman/lab_1/README.md

 curl localhost:8080
 ```

-If you want to see it at full glance - in your web browser go to `${your}-panda.devopspllayground.org:${port}`.
+If you want to see it at full glance again - in your web browser go to `${your}-panda.devopspllayground.org:${port}`.
 Replace ${your} with your unique identifier and port with 8080 or/and 8081.
 ## Well done!!!
 Lab number one completed!
 You know how to build and run a container now and you understand the difference between Daemon and Daemonless design - time for lab number 2